Techtesh/AWS-CLF-C01-test/Questions.md

 - [ ] Use AWS Budgets on each account to pay only to budget.
 - [ ] Contact AWS Support for a monthly bill.
-- [ ] Create an AWS Organization from the payer account and invite the other accounts to join.
+- [y] Create an AWS Organization from the payer account and invite the other accounts to join.
 - [ ] Put all invoices into one Amazon Simple Storage Service (Amazon S3) bucket, load data into Amazon Redshift, and then run a billing report.

 **[⬆ Back to Top](#table-of-contents)**